cfss-sp20/hw01/README.md

 Hello, my name is **Eunsil Choi**, a MA student in Committee on International Relations.

 I was born and raised in South Korea.
-I came to here for graduate study.
+I came here for graduate study.
 My current research interests lie in *international institutions*, *global governance*, and *the role of international norms*.

 My hobbies include:
 * Yoga and meditation